Meeting-Baas/meeting-mcp/README.md

   - `waitingRoomTimeout`: Timeout in seconds for the bot to leave if stuck in waiting room (optional)
   - `speechToTextProvider`: Provider to use for transcription ("Gladia", "Runpod", "Default") (optional)
   - `speechToTextApiKey`: API key for the speech-to-text provider if required (optional)
+  - `calendarOAuth`: Direct calendar integration with OAuth credentials (optional)
+    - `platform`: "Google" or "Microsoft"
+    - `clientId`: Your OAuth client ID
+    - `clientSecret`: Your OAuth client secret
+    - `refreshToken`: Your OAuth refresh token
+    - `rawCalendarId`: Optional ID of specific calendar to integrate
   - `extra`: Additional metadata about meetings to enhance AI capabilities (optional)
     - Example:
     ```json